markburns/flow/README.md

 my life easier and better first, with it being re-usable elsewhere being a secondary goal.

+# Current workflow description
+The following section is very specific to our workflow at the moment.
+I'll be using this as a guideline to identify and remove pain points.

 ```
 TICKET -> CODE -> REVIEW -> DEPLOY